kariannemah/rough-draft/README.md

 ### Rough Draft

 I love reading other people's drafts.
 The more a draft is marked up, the better.
-It's a good reminder that we improve our writing--both the piece at hand and our general skill--not by writing more, but by editing over and over again.
+It's a good reminder that we improve our writing—both the piece at hand and our general skill—not by writing more, but by editing over and over again.

 [Now that Github allows us to render prose diffs](https://github.com/blog/1784-rendered-prose-diffs), why not visualize the editing process of our favorite poets and writers?